red1mist/Ecommerce/Readme.md

-This is a Full Stack application
+This is a Full Stack Ecommerce application.